sliu107/tp/docs/DeveloperGuide.md

 3. Displaying flashcard groups.
     - Test case: `show-groups`

-      Expected: Lists all existing flashcard groups.
+      Expected: Application lists all existing flashcard groups.

 4. Listing flashcards in a group.
-    - Prerequisite: There are at least 1 flashcard group in the application.
+    - Prerequisite: There is at least 1 flashcard group in the application.

     - Test case: `list-group 1`

-      Expected: Lists all flashcards in the flashcard group at index 1.
+      Expected: Application lists all flashcards in the flashcard group at index 1.

 5. Deleting flashcard group from the group list.
-    - Prerequisite: There are at least 1 flashcard group in the application.
+    - Prerequisite: There is at least 1 flashcard group in the application.

     - Test case: `delete-group 1`